polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-parachain/prepare-relay-chain.md

 ## Prerequisites

 Before diving into this tutorial, it's recommended that you have a basic understanding of how adding trusted nodes works in Polkadot.
-For further information about this process, refer to the [Add Trusted Nodes](TODO: add the absolute path to the Add Trusted Nodes tutorial) tutorial.
+For further information about this process, refer to the [Add Trusted Nodes](/tutorials/blockchains/custom-blockchains/build-a-blockchain/add-trusted-nodes){target=\_blank} tutorial.

 To complete this tutorial, ensure that you have:

-- Configured your environment for Substrate development by installing [Rust and the Rust toolchain](TODO: add path){target=\_blank}
+- Installed Rust and the Rust toolchain.
+Refer to the [Installation](/develop/blockchains/get-started/install-polkadot-sdk){target=\_blank} guide for step-by-step instructions on setting up your development environment
-- Completed [Build a Local Blockchain](/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain){target=\_blank} tutorial and know how to compile and run a Polkadot SDK-based node
+- Completed [Build a Local Blockchain](/tutorials/blockchains/custom-blockchains/build-a-blockchain/build-a-local-blockchain){target=\_blank} tutorial and know how to compile and run a Polkadot SDK-based node

 ## Build a Local Relay Chain